minecraft-saar/autoplanbench/data/readme.md

 # Dataset

-**Please note**: the data included in this directory is not the complete dataset.
+Please note: the data included in this directory is not the complete dataset.
 All few-shot examples are removed in order to avoid that the few-shot examples might get into the training data of LLMs.

-The **complete dataset** can be found [here](https://github.com/minecraft-saar/autoplanbench/tree/main/autoplanbench_dataset) and **can be opened with "benchplanauto"**.
-Additional details about the format of the files can also be found in there.
+The complete dataset can be found [here](https://github.com/minecraft-saar/autoplanbench/tree/main/autoplanbench_dataset) and **can be opened with "benchplanauto"**.
+Additional details about the format of the files can also be found in the readme there.

 ## Domains